+'''

 abi.register(NotReceiveAergo)

-abi.payable(RecieveAergo)
+abi.payable(ReceiveAergo)

 '''

-''' ./aergocli contract call --amount=10 <sender> <contract> ReceiveAergo # success ./aergocli contract call --amount=10 <sender> <contract> NotReceiveAergo # fail '''
+./aergocli contract call --amount=10 <sender> <contract> ReceiveAergo # success ./aergocli contract call --amount=10 <sender> <contract> NotReceiveAergo # fail view

-view

 The view is a property of a function.
-Functions can be declared view in which case they promise not to modify the state(send aergo, emit event, set state, etc...).
-We can make a view function using abi.register_view().register_view functions are automatically exported.
-Therefore, you do not have to register using the abi.register.
+Functions can be declared view in which case they promise not to modify the state (send aergo, emit event, set state, etc...).
+We can make a view function using abi.register\view(). register\view functions are automatically exported.
+Therefore, you do not need to register them using abi. register().